Struvite Reactor Tank

 How effective is the process at fecal coliform removal?

 The tank is made out of metal such as galvanized sheet metal or stainless steel.
 The stirring mechanism is also made of metal.
-The bag is a nylon filter bag that lets liquid through but keeps the struvite inside the bag.
-There is a plastic switch between the tank and the bag so that flow can be regulated.
-The dimensions of the tank can be adjusted according to the users wishes.
-For more info about the design see product schematics.
+The bag is a nylon filter bag that allows liquid to pass through but keeps the struvite inside the bag.
+There is also a plastic switch between the tank and the bag so that flow can be regulated.
+The dimensions of the tank can be adjusted according to the users’ preferences.

 Source-separated urine and magnesium is added to the tank and mixed manually for 10 min with a crank connected to stirring blades in the tank.
 A valve connecting the tank to a nylon filtering bag is then opened.
 The mixture enters the filtering bag so that struvite stays in the bag while liquid runs through.
 The bag is then removed from the tank and dried for 1-2 days.
 The struvite in the bag can then be applied as fertilizer.

-If the product can be built on site spare parts are also available.
+The product is generally repairable using available materials.
 The components and exact materials of the product can vary while still maintaining the same function.